erosmontin/pyable-dataloader/README.md

 - `dtype`: PyTorch dtype for output tensors
 - `return_meta`: Include metadata in output
 - `orientation`: Standard orientation code
+ - `label_dtype`: (Optional) default `torch.int64` for classification tasks.
+If int labels are present they will be returned as this dtype.
+ - `return_numpy`: (Optional) If True, `__getitem__` returns numpy arrays instead of torch tensors.
+Use `get_numpy_item()` when you need numpy versions temporarily.
+ - `scipy` dependency: SciPy is required for certain transforms (e.g., affine, bspline) and for `center_of_mass` computations.
+SciPy is already listed in `pyproject.toml` dependencies; if not installed in your environment, pyable's centroid methods will be used when available, or a NumPy fallback will be employed.

 **Returns:**
 Dictionary with: